Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: The Variance of the Characteristic Polynomial's Coefficients

 \subsubsection{A Single $\ell$-Encounter with Distinct Links}

-Now we consider a single $\ell$-encounter contained in a primitive pseudo orbit on a binary graph when $\ell \geq 2 $, where we require that no two link sequences are the same.
+Now we consider a single $\ell$-encounter with $\ell \geq 2 $ where we require that no two link sequences are the same.
 For a binary graph there are only two incoming and two outgoing bonds at each vertex, so there will necessarily be repeated vertices adjacent to the self-intersection when $\ell \geq 3$; we do not regard these as part of the self-intersection as they are not repeated the maximum number of times $\ell$.